 The adulteration of food refers to a process by which the quality of a food product is diminished or altered by the addition or extraction of an ingredient.
 Adulteration also refers to the replacement of a product or products within a specific food (i.e., a bag of chips) with something different.
-Also known as “food fraud,” adulteration may involve anything from replacing natural vanilla in a product with synthetic vanilla to adding diethylene glycol (a toxic chemical) to wine, and more.
+Also known as “food fraud,” adulteration of food may involve anything from replacing natural vanilla in a product with synthetic vanilla to adding diethylene glycol (a toxic chemical) to wine, and more.
 Many adulterants have been linked to a variety of health complications, including stomach upset, liver problems, carcinogenic effects, tumors, heart disease, and more.

 Food poisoning, on the other hand, refers to illness caused by food contaminated with a foodborne illness.
 Common foodborne illnesses include salmonella, rotavirus, E. coli, and many others.
 Symptoms might include vomiting, diarrhea, abdominal cramping, severe dehydration, and in some cases, even death.